-- iOS 8.1 or later: Open the Settings app and head to the iCloud section.
-Make sure you're logged in, and access the Photos section, where you'll find a toggle for iCloud Photo Library.
-This option can also be accessed through the Photos & Camera section of Settings.
+- iOS: Open the Settings app and head to account section and tap on your iCloud account.
+In the "Apps Using iCloud" section, tap on Photos and you'll find a toggle for iCloud Photos.
+This option can also be accessed through the Photos app section of Settings.

-- OS X 10.10.3: Open System Preferences and head to the iCloud pane.
+- macOS: Open System Preferences and head to the iCloud pane.
 If you're logged in, you'll see a list of the various iCloud services.
-Hit the "Options..." button next to Photos, and you'll see a window where you can turn on iCloud Photo Library.
+Hit the "Options..." button next to Photos, and you'll see a window where you can turn on iCloud Photos.
 You can also manage settings within the Preferences section of the new Photos app directly.

 - iCloud.com: Photos stored in iCloud Photo Library are also accessible through Apple's web-based iCloud.com service.
 Through the web interface, users can upload or download photos, browse via Moments and Albums view, print or email photos, and mark individual photos as favorites.

 The Photos apps for Mac and iOS are built to work with iCloud Photos, although users can opt to use local photo libraries on their devices if they prefer.
 Users opting for iCloud Photos have the choice of storing the original photos on their Mac or iOS device, which is ideal for offline access, or a more flexible optimized arrangement that stores originals locally if you have enough storage space but uses lower-resolution versions if local storage is tight and only downloads the full-resolution versions from iCloud as needed.

 Similar settings are available on iOS, where users can choose between storing full-resolution photos right on their devices or saving some space by storing lower-resolution versions onboard and keeping the full-resolution versions in iCloud.